kitchej/TCPLib/Documentation/docs.md

 * **remote_addr:**
-Returns a tuple with this client's current address.
-Read only. .
+Returns a tuple with the remote connection's address.
+Read only.

+* **is_host:**
+Returns a boolean indicating if this client is the host.
+Read only.

 ### **Methods**